 8. Miradouro de Santa Catarina (Adamastor)

 A few streets away from Bairro Alto find one of the miradouros with the best vibes in Lisbon (in my humble opinion).
 While the view might not be the most stunning, the atmosphere is just great.
-There is often live music from some street artists, people enjoying the sun, especially around sunset, and generally really great vibes.
-Also, it’s super central so it’s quite easy to have a stop for a drink and chill.
+There is often live music from some street artists, people enjoying the sun, especially around sunset, and generally, really great vibes.
+Also, it’s super central, so it’s quite easy to stop by for a drink and chill.

 9. Miradouro do Monte Agudo

 Now, this is one is more of an insider tip.
-Very few tourists make it to this miradouro since it’s outside the touristic area.
+Very few tourists make it to this miradouro since it’s outside the tourist area.
 The neighborhood is quite a residential one, close to Anjos metro station.
-You will need to walk up quite a lot to reach it so prepare.
+You will need to walk up quite a lot to reach it, so prepare.

 10. Parque Eduardo VII

 In the more modern area of Lisbon, on top of Marques de Pombal Square, Parque Eduardo VII offers a lovely view of Lisbon.
 From here, the river is just a little blue line on the horizon.
-This is also quite a well-known spot and although it might not offer the picturesque sights of the old town, it’s worth a visit.
+This is also quite a well-known spot, and although it might not offer the picturesque sights of the old town, it’s worth a visit.
 Make sure to go for a walk in the surrounding gardens.
-During winter holidays the area hosts the Wonderland Lisboa, the biggest Christmas market in town with plenty of activities and food.
+During the winter holidays, the area hosts the Wonderland Lisboa, the biggest Christmas market in town, with plenty of activities and food.

 11. Miradouro do Jardim do Torel